Kinvey/kinvey-researchkit/README.md

 * Run `ORKCatalog`.

+* Before run other operations, run either `Account Creation` or `Login` (inside `Onboarding` section) in order to have an active user which allows you to save data in Kinvey's backend

 ## How to use

 We made the following changes to the `ORKCatalog` sample.
 To use the SDK in your own project, you will need to make similar changes -